Hello Friends,

 Chapter Ten Scared

 Cheri shares that using the Alinker is a game changer.
 Her first outing with the Alinker was reconnecting with Scott’s high school girlfriend Louanne and her husband Aric.
 Cheri loves the way Louanne describes them.
-Louanne comments, “Scott has good taste!” *Would you choose to be friends with your significant other’s ex? *Share your thoughts on dependence vs. the independence of the Alinker.
+Louanne comments, “Scott has good taste!” *Would you choose to be friends with your significant other’s ex? *Consider your thoughts on dependence vs. the independence of the Alinker.
+Have you ever experienced an injury?
+Ponder an injury that is never expected to be repaired.

 Part III Pivot